Eat amazing food in the Farm it was grown in!

-Your visit begins with a one hour tour around the Farm.
+Your visit begins with a one hour full guided private tour around the Farm.
 You will walk with the chickens, rotate around the 8 garden boxes, interlude under the grape arbor, explore the orchard, gaze at the hop yard and look out over the rural canyon with the great view from the top.
 Don’t forget to swing through the home brewery for a quick lesson “from Mash to Keg.”

-Your party will then be seated at one of our tables set in a secluded spot of the Farm.
+Your party will then be seated at one of our tables set in a secluded spot of the Farm, as our only guests.
 We will rush up some bread, seasonal herb infused butter and of course some of the Farm’s finest drinks!
 Then your party sits back and watches your food picked before your eyes.
 Have you ever had a salad picked moments before?
 The meal lasts two hours and ends with a wonderful desert.
 We are always looking for a reason to put a candle on one of our creations, so let us know if you are celebrating a birthday/anniversary/proposal/your dog’s first bark (or whatever is big news to you)!

 Our Farm to Picnics are only held on the first and third Saturday of every month.
 We offer only three meals to three lucky groups on these dates: breakfast, lunch or dinner.

 Your first step is to email us with:

 1) Your preferred date(s).
 Please remember to pick only the first and third Saturday of any month.